 Despite the prominence of CRL, the community lacks a clean, general definition of this problem.
 It is critical to develop such a definition to promote research on CRL from a clear conceptual foundation, and to guide us in understanding and designing continual learning agents.
 To these ends, this paper is dedicated to carefully defining the CRL problem.
 Our definition is summarized as follows:

-The core of our definition is framed around two new insights that formalize the notion of ``agents that never stop learning": (i) we can understand \textit{every agent} as implicitly searching over a set of behaviors (\cref{thm:gen_insight}), and (ii) \textit{every agent} will either continue this search forever, or eventually stop (\cref{thm:reaches_insight}).
-We make these two insights rigorous through a pair of operators on agents that we call the \textit{generates} and \textit{reaches} operators.
-Using these tools, we then define CRL as any instance of the RL problem in which all of the best agents never stop their implicit search.
+The core of our definition is framed around two new insights that formalize the notion of ``agents that never stop learning": (i) we can understand \textit{every agent} as implicitly searching over a set of history-based policies (\cref{thm:gen_insight}), and (ii) \textit{every agent} will either continue this search forever, or eventually stop (\cref{thm:reaches_insight}).
+We make these two insights rigorous through a pair of logical operators on agents that we call \textit{generates} and \textit{reaches} that provide a new mathematical language for characterizing agents.
+Using these tools, we then define CRL as any RL problem in which all of the best agents never stop their implicit search.
 We provide two motivating examples of CRL, illustrating that traditional multi-task RL and continual supervised learning are special cases of our definition.
-We further identify necessary properties of both CRL (\cref{thm:crl_properties}), and the new operators (\cref{thm:generates_properties}, \cref{thm:reaches_properties}).
-Collectively, these definitions, insights, and results formalize many intuitive concepts at the heart of continual learning, and open new research pathways surrounding continual learning agents.
+We further identify necessary properties of CRL (\cref{thm:crl_properties}) and the new operators (\cref{thm:generates_properties}, \cref{thm:reaches_properties}).
+Collectively, these definitions and insights formalize many intuitive concepts at the heart of continual learning, and open new research pathways surrounding continual learning agents.